How I Cope with Migraines

 Glass of water.

 Light breakfast - typically an English muffin and two hard-boiled egg whites.
-I grew up eating French toast on the weekends and as much as I love it, I try to avoid sugary breakfasts, or eat something protein-based prior to be more gentle to my blood sugar levels, which also influence migraines.
+I grew up eating French toast at brunch on the weekends and as much as I love it, I try to avoid sugary breakfasts, or eat something protein-based prior to be more gentle to my blood sugar levels, which also influence migraines.
+If I’m on the go or away from the house, I’ll have a Chomps stick instead.

 I also stay hydrated throughout the day, and bring a water bottle with me everywhere.